SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

     * `dotnet test BookShop.AcceptanceTests -r C:\CentralTestResults\Bookshop`

 ###Filter tests
-Please consult the documentation of [filter options](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test#filter-option-details) of the `dotnet test` command for more details.
-Here are some practical examples using the Bookshop acceptance tests:
+Please also consult the documentation of [filter options](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test#filter-option-details) of the `dotnet test` command for more insights.
+With SpecFlow+ Runner the `Name` and `TestCategory` properties can be used to filter the acceptance tests.

 * Run the "automated" scenarios (tagged as @automated)
   * `dotnet test BookShop.AcceptanceTests --filter TestCategory=automated`
       * See the `@automated` tag in the feature files